Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/07_process.md

     1. Transform text strings
     2. Chain Nextflow processes together
-    3. Utilize process outputs as inputs
+    3. Utilise process outputs as inputs

 Up until now you've been modifying a single step.
 However, pipelines generally consist of multiple steps where outputs from one step are used as inputs for the next.